 Often acute pain can be managed with over-the-counter medications such as aspirin or acetaminophen.
 A sprained ankle or other minor musculoskeletal injury will often respond well to RICE therapy: rest, ice, compression, and elevation.
 Topical pain medications can also be used for certain types of injuries.

 Acute pain is common in children and teenagers who are injured while playing sports.
-Physician anesthesiologists use many of the same treatments for these young patients, prescribing opioids only when other treatments aren’t working — and with close supervision.
+Anesthesiologists use many of the same treatments for these young patients, prescribing opioids only when other treatments aren’t working — and with close supervision.